 Also rather oddly, we’d both had career changes at a similar time in our lives.
 Both into healthcare professions.
 So although we had some things in common previously we now also had similar education and careers.

 Bizarre?
 A little.
 But perhaps reincarnation is the answer.
-We had unfinished business from a previous life to sort out.
+Did we had unfinished business from a previous life to sort out?
+Did our souls choose this pathway before we were born and we just played along in this life.

 Can We Ever Remember Previous Lives?